 - Make sure you have your West Valley College ID number.
 Apply now to receive your ID number.

 - Attend a scheduled Testing Session.
-Bring your West Valley ID number and a pencil.
-You do NOT need an appointment.
+Bring a photo ID, your West Valley ID number and a pencil.
+Please schedule an appointment before attending.
+ESL students do not make appointments.

 How do I find my test results?

-- Log in to the portal -->MyWebServices--> My Personal and Academic Info--> My Assessment Results
+- ESL Students: Log in to the portal -->MyWebServices--> My Personal and Academic Info--> My Assessment Results

 What tests are given at West Valley College?